tsparticles/tsparticles/components/react-particles-js/README.md

 Demo: [Polygon mask demo](https://rpj.bembi.org/#mask).

-Available only since version `v2.4.0-beta.5` (available with `npm install react-particles-js@2.4.0-beta.5`).
+Available only since version `v2.4.0` (available with `npm install react-particles-js@2.4.0`).

 ##### Requirements

-+ Only the first path of the svg will be fetched
++ Only the first path of the svg will be fetched so you may want to join all path in your svg.
 + The **[SVGPathSeg polyfill](https://github.com/progers/pathseg)** is required.
 Add it in your index.html: